MiniGameWorlds/MiniGameWorld/resources/devWiki/log.md

 - Add player's state things not included with `Entity` , `HumanEntity` api docs
 - Add `craft`(default: false), `item-pickup`, `item-drop` option to Custom option
 - Add Use Case image to README.md
-- Add feature to RockScissorPaper (`stage` custom option for several play in a game)
-- Falling block bug (plus score some times until the stepped block falls) (how to fix: process `plusScore()` when the stepped block is disappeared)
 - Create wiki about how to use placeholder in minigame tutorial
 - Add usage of how to use UpateChecker and how to support multi languages with AdvanceMultiLanguage plugin and usage of `LangUtils` and `Messenger` to dev wiki
 - Replace flowchart img with markdown [flowchart syntax](https://support.typora.io/Draw-Diagrams-With-Markdown/) in wiki pages